nortikin/sverchok/docs/Unit_00/soft_intro_01.rst

      |image7|

-   * Hit *Ctrl-Space*.
+   * Hit *Alt-Space*.
 This shortcut calls for a special search menu, which allows you to search for nodes and macros:

      |image8|

    * Use Blender's standard search box, which appears when you hit *Space* in node view:

      |image9|